timoreimann/pdsync/README.md

 For private channels and when the `channels:join` scope is not assigned, the Slack app needs to be joined to the target channel manually.
 (One easy to do this is to select the app from a channel where it already exists and use the context menu to add it to another channel.)

+Support for private channels also needs the `--include-private-channels` flag to be explicitly set.

 Next up, one or more _slack syncs_ must be configured, preferrably through a YAML configuration file.
 Here is an [example file](config.example.yaml):

 ```yaml